 Medicaid denials occur for several reasons.
 You may not understand the exact reason for your denial, but it helps to know what might have gone wrong when you sent your application.
 Medicaid is renewed every year, and you may be able to avoid these issues in the future.
-Talk to one of our attorneys when you have the following issues:
+Talk to one of our attorneys if you encounter the following issues:

-You may have too many resources.
-Clients are deemed to have too many resources when they have more holdings or income than the law allows.
+- You may have too many resources: Clients are deemed to have too many resources when they have more holdings or income than the law allows.
 You may have won some money or received cash gifts during the year.
 This financial situation can be explained during your hearing, but you must disclose all the information you have about your finances.
 Many family members will help Medicaid applicants by transferring money away from the applicant’s bank account.
 These disqualifying transfers will not allow your elderly loved one to receive the coverage they need.
-Instead, you must explain the financial situation at the hearing with help from one of our expert attorneys.
+Instead, you must explain the financial situation at the hearing with the help of one of our experienced attorneys.

-Your caseworker misreported or misunderstood your case.
-Sometimes, caseworkers may have misunderstood your application or misreported the information contained therein.
-For example, caseworkers may not transcribe information from your application properly.
-You cannot expect every caseworker to be perfect, and we will discover the error, present that error at the appeal hearing, and help you regain your coverage.
+- Your caseworker misreported or misunderstood your case: Sometimes, caseworkers may have misunderstood your application or misreported the information contained therein.
+For example, a caseworker may not have transcribed information from your application properly.
+You cannot expect every caseworker to be perfect, and we will discover the error, present that error at the appeal hearing and help you regain your coverage.

 When you receive notice that you were denied or that your coverage has been delayed or reduced, you may request a fair hearing with the New York State Office of Temporary and Disability Assistance (OTDA).
 If your request is approved, your fair hearing process may include the following:

-- Your argument for the need of Medicaid or continued enrollment.
+- Your argument for the need for Medicaid or continued enrollment

 The summary of the decision is very important because it helps show that you have the coverage you requested.
 You may use this document to prove that you have coverage before your new insurance cards arrive, and we will keep a copy for our records in case you have any problems in the future.

-Why Should You Bring a Lawyer to the Hearing?
+Why Should You Bring A Specialist To The Hearing?

-A skilled attorney from Korsinsky & Klein, LLP will go the distance to ensure that your side of the story is heard.
+A skilled specialist from Korsinsky & Klein LLP, will go the distance to ensure that your side of the story is heard.
 You must tell us everything during your consultation.
 You may think certain details do not pertain to your case, but you should not omit small details.
-Our firm was founded on representing the best interests of our clients, and we consistently put in the effort to successfully appeal the denial or discontinuing of Medicaid coverage for elderly or disabled citizens.
+Our firm was founded on representing the best interests of our clients, and we consistently put in the effort to successfully appeal the denial or discontinuance of Medicaid coverage for elderly or disabled citizens.

-Brooklyn Elder Law Attorneys at Korsinsky & Klein, LLP Provide Powerful Representation
+Korsinsky & Klein LLP, Attorneys Provide Powerful Representation

-Reach out to the Brooklyn elder law attorneys at Korsinsky & Klein, LLP to set up your case evaluation.
+Reach out to the Brooklyn elder law attorneys at Korsinsky & Klein LLP, to set up your case evaluation.
 We will use our experience to ensure that you are effectively represented from the beginning of your case to the end.
 If we must attend more than one hearing, we will be there.
 We take your long-term care needs seriously, and we will go to great lengths to ensure that all necessary documentation or petitions are present at your Medicaid hearing.
-Call us at 212-495-8133 or contact us online for an initial consultation.
+Call us at 212-257-0199 or contact us online for an initial consultation.
 Enjoy your life without worrying about how to pay for health care.
-We provide legal counsel to clients throughout New York and New Jersey from our offices in Brooklyn, Manhattan, and Lakewood, New Jersey.
+We provide legal counsel to clients throughout New York and New Jersey from our offices in Brooklyn, Manhattan and Lakewood, New Jersey.